Chart Color Schemes

 South Hedland faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 14.9%, significantly lower than the Australian average of 30.4%.
-This difference presents both a challenge and an opportunity for targeted educational initiatives in the region.
-Bachelor degrees are the most prevalent at 11.1%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.8%).
-Vocational credentials are prominent, with 48.6% of residents aged 15+ holding them - advanced diplomas account for 9.7% while certificates make up 38.9%.
+This disparity presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are most prevalent at 11.1%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.8%).
+Vocational credentials are common, with 48.6% of residents aged 15+ holding such qualifications - advanced diplomas (9.7%) and certificates (38.9%).

 Educational participation is high, with 37.9% of residents currently enrolled in formal education.
 This includes 16.9% in primary education, 10.3% in secondary education, and 2.3% pursuing tertiary education.